dhackelman/frontend-nanodegree-mobile-portfolio/README.md

 ####Measure the PageSpeed @ [this site](https://developers.google.com/speed/pagespeed/insights/)
 ####Use DevTools in chrome to measure the fps and to check out the speed of the pizza changer on pizza.html

+This Project was built and completed in 2015-2016 as part of my independent study with Udacity Fron End Nanodegree program.

 ## Website Performance Optimization Project Narrative